murilopoli/Ordination-C/README.md

 Implementation made in Netbeans for ordering a .txt file(t.txt) that contains random numbers on each line.
-The code has functions to manipulate the file and show the numbers on the screen.
+The code has functions to manipulate the file and show the numbers on the screen.The code displays options in Brazilian Portuguese.

 The following methods have been implemented: